 Why does this matter?

 I always start my talks and presentations discussing important and popular news going on in the world right now, because this is what is consuming our audiences time and attention right now.
 If we want to reach our audience – whether as an individual social leader, or a brand trying to reach customers – being switched on to the now moments is critical.
+Knowing what is going on around the world has to be a part of your content marketing plan template.
 If not, you look completely out of touch.

 The other side most often ignored is that social media is a two-way medium.
 If you’re not on the pulse, it is much easier to use social as a broadcast channel.
 That’s media, not social media.
 It’s why I wrote this blog last year – Social leadership requires great sensitivity, high EQ and global awareness – following the Kavanaugh/Dr. Ford events in the US.

 Success as a social leader isn’t from a pontification position, it’s from a deep level of empathy with our audience.
 To be able to be empathetic, we’ve got to be in it – listening, hearing, engaging – because if we’re not, it’s impossible to understand what is capturing our audience’s attention and why – whether it’s the serious news or the frivolous stuff.